edufonseca/uclser20/README.md

 ## Contact

-You are welcome to contact eduardo.fonseca@upf.edu should you have any question/suggestion.
+You are welcome to contact efonseca@google.com should you have any question/suggestion.
 You can also create an issue.

 ## Acknowledgment

 This work is a collaboration between the <a href="https://www.upf.edu/web/mtg" target="_blank">MTG-UPF</a> and <a href="https://old.insight-centre.org/" target="_blank">Dublin City University's Insight Centre</a>.
 This work is partially supported by Science Foundation Ireland (SFI) under grant number SFI/15/SIRG/3283 and by the Young European Research University Network under a 2020 mobility award.
 Eduardo Fonseca is partially supported by a Google Faculty Research Award 2018.
 The authors are grateful for the GPUs donated by NVIDIA.

-## If you are interested in contrastive audio representation learning ...

-You can have a look at our latest paper: <a href="https://arxiv.org/abs/2105.02132" target="_blank">Self-Supervised Learning from Automatically Separated Sound Scenes</a>

 ## References